 IRS is trying to verify whether you are entitled to the credit/deduction you claimed on that year's tax return.
 Read your notice carefully.
-IRS is probably just requesting that you send them copies of other documentation to support your claim.
+IRS is probably just requesting that you send them copies of other documentation to support the amount you claimed on your tax return.
 Copies of cancelled checks, credit card statements, bank statements and student bills are helpful.
-Copies of student bills including payments made are available to our students through our One Stop Center.
+Copies of student bills including amounts and dates of payments made are available to our students through Catalyst for Fall 2016 and forward.

 If these suggestions do not satisfy your need, you are welcome to send a copy of your IRS notice to our Director, Tax Compliance at email@example.com, or by fax at 513-556-2504.
-We will get in touch with you within 1-2 business days with appropriate guidance.
+We will get in touch with you with appropriate guidance.

 You are a "US person" if you are:

 - a Lawful Permanent Resident ("green card" holder), or